 For example, she prefers booking vacation rentals through AirBnB rather than staying in hotels.
 She’ll even book a long term rental in a central location if she knows she’ll be traveling around a certain region for an extended period of time.

 That strategy allows her to have more of a home base where she’s comfortable working instead of spending all of her time moving from place to place or heading back to the U.S. in between each expedition.

-More in: Motivational, Women Entrepreneurs
+More in: Business Motivation, Women Entrepreneurs